gen1897/Economical-Crisis-Prediction/README.md

 # Project Description
-Implementation of a Economical Crisis forecasting model using [Bluwstein & Others](https://editorialexpress.com/cgi-bin/conference/download.cgi?db_name=EEAESEM2019&paper_id=1163) as reference.
+Implementation of a Economical Crisis forecasting model following [Bluwstein & Others](https://editorialexpress.com/cgi-bin/conference/download.cgi?db_name=EEAESEM2019&paper_id=1163) as principal reference.
 Used a reduced cluster of countries in a shorter range of years in order to achieve a better model.

+Python 3 required.
+To install necessary libraries run:
+- *pip install pandas numpy scikit-learn xgboost*

 # Dataset
 JST-Macrohistory DataBase.
-Almost used in every Crisis Forecasting study.
+Used almost in every Crisis Forecasting paper.
 Find it in the next document:
 http://www.macrohistory.net/JST/JSTdocumentationR2.pdf

 # Files